photopea/Typr.js/README.md

 # Typr.js

 [LIVE DEMO](https://photopea.github.io/Typr.js) Typr.js is a Javascript parser and utility for working with fonts (TTF, OTF).
 It is an alternative to [opentype.js](https://github.com/nodebox/opentype.js).
+It is the main text engine for [Photopea image editor](https://www.photopea.com).

-* light and small (4x smaller than opentype.js)
+* light and small (60 kB unminified uncompressed, 4x smaller than opentype.js)
 * ultra fast (2x to 5x faster parsing than opentype.js)
 * successfully parsed more than 2000 fonts (opentype.js had problems with many of them)
 * simple structure and easy to extend